MPolyzoidis/Tanker/README.md

 1. **Clone the Repository:**

 2. **Open the repository folder and add it as an existing project in Unity:**

-1. **Open Unity Hub.**
+   a. **Open Unity Hub.**

-2. **Click the icon next to "Add":**
+   b. **Click the icon next to "Add":**
       - Locate and click the icon next to the "Add" button in Unity Hub.

-3. **Click "Add project from disk":**
+   c. **Click "Add project from disk":**
       - Select the option to add a project from disk.

-4. **Select the repository folder you have cloned:**
+   d. **Select the repository folder you have cloned:**
       - Navigate to the folder where you cloned your repository and select it.